27th July 2021

 Its electric vehicle tariff has lower rates overnight to charge your car.
 You must have an electric or plug-in hybrid vehicle registered at your supply address to qualify.

-Some customers are willing to put up with more basic customer service for the right price.
+Some customers are willing to put up with less good customer service for the right price.
 But Scottish Power is poor value for money, according to customers in our survey.

 On the plus side, Scottish Power has shown big improvements in its call waiting times since 2019, according to our latest snapshot investigation into how long energy companies keep customers waiting.
 In September and October 2020, we called 31 energy firms 12 times each, on different days and at different times of day.